kjhulin/CryptokCodeCracker/README.md

 Quickest way to get the code running from command line:
 Build:
-1) cd src/rkccrack
-2) java *.java

-Run:
-1) copy corpus directory into src/
-2) java rkccrack.CodeCracker
+$ make

+Run: (** Must be run from project root -- Program expects corpus directory to be present **) java -jar dist/rkccrack.jar

 On first run, the program will learn 6-gram probabilities from the included corpus.
 Feel free to add / remove text files to/from this corpus.
 Texts included are taken from project gutenburg https://www.gutenberg.org .

 On successive runs, a learned frequency file is read (RKC.prob) to save time.

+Sample ciphers are provided in ciphers.txt

+Have fun!